-- 26. Building work that involves residential building work (within the meaning of the Home Building Act 1989) must not be carried out unless the principal certifying authority for the development to which the work relates: - (a) in the case of work to be done by a licensee under that Act: - (i) has been informed in writing of the licensee's name and contractor licence number, or - (ii) is satisfied that the licensee has complied with the requirements of Part 6 of that Act, or - (b) in the case of work to be done by any other person: - (i) has been informed in writing of the person's name and owner-builder permit number, or - (ii) has been given a declaration, signed by the owner of the land, that states that the reasonable market cost of the labour and materials involved in the work is less than the amount prescribed for the purposes of the definition of owner-builder work in section 29 of that Act.
+- 26. Building work that involves residential building work (within the meaning of the Home Building Act 1989) must not be carried out unless the principal certifying authority for the development to which the work relates: - (a) in the case of work to be done by a licensee under that Act:

-and is given appropriate information and declarations under paragraphs (a) and (b) whenever arrangements for the doing of the work are changed in such a manner as to render out of date any information or declaration previously given under either of those paragraphs.
+- (i) has been informed in writing of the licensee's name and contractor licence number, or (ii) is satisfied that the licensee has complied with the requirements of Part 6 of that Act, or - (b) in the case of work to be done by any other person: - (i) has been informed in writing of the person's name and owner-builder permit number, or - (ii) has been given a declaration, signed by the owner of the land, that states that the reasonable market cost of the labour and materials involved in the work is less than the amount prescribed for the purposes of the definition of owner-builder work in section 29 of that Act and is given appropriate information and declarations under paragraphs (a) and (b) whenever arrangements for the doing of the work are changed in such a manner as to render out of date any information or declaration previously given under either of those paragraphs

-A certificate purporting to be issued by an approved insurer under Part 6 of the Home Building Act 1989 that states that a person is the holder of an insurance policy issued for the purposes of that Part is, for the purposes of this condition, sufficient evidence that the person has complied with the requirements of that Part.
+A certificate purporting to be issued by an approved insurer under Part 6 of the Home Building Act 1989 that states that a person is the holder of an insurance policy issued for the purposes of that Part is, for the purposes of this condition, sufficient evidence that the person has complied with the requirements of oguirantens of Part 57, 20 the 5004 - Housing Fromsteind four a mains électrosi (towar with Siadoly power ballary Debuil, il sported ou liste entrance (a each pedroom, and in any store).